A. Alfred Taubman: Other business

+Taubman led a group that bought the Irvine Company in 1977 and sold his stake to Donald Bren in 1983.

 Taubman bought A&W Restaurants in 1982, and sold it to Sagittarius Acquisitions in December 1994.

 From 1983 to 1984, Taubman was the majority owner of the Michigan Panthers of the United States Football League.
 Although the Panthers acquired a fairly loyal following and won the first USFL title in 1983, the USFL's decision to move from the spring to the fall led Taubman to merge his team with the Oakland Invaders for the 1985 season, with himself as majority owner of the Invaders.
 That team folded along with the rest of the USFL after the 1985 season.

 In 1993, he invested in Athena Group, which developed residential and office properties in the U.S., Russia, and Azerbaijan.
 During the mid-1990s, he also acted as a consultant for commercial real estate projects in Russia, on developments such as Arbat Center, Balchug Plaza, Moscow Logistics Park, Four Winds Plaza, and Leninsky Prospekt in Azerbaijan.

 Antitrust conviction

-In the early 2000s, a four year investigation into alleged price-fixing masterminded by Taubman between Sotheby's and chairman Sir Anthony Tennant's rival auction house Christie's led to a confession by Sotheby's CEO Diana Brooks of an elaborate price fixing scheme with her counterpart at Christie's, Christopher Davidge.
+In the early 2000s, a four-year investigation into alleged price-fixing masterminded by Taubman between Sotheby's and chairman Sir Anthony Tennant's rival auction house Christie's led to a confession by Sotheby's CEO Diana Brooks of an elaborate price fixing scheme with her counterpart at Christie's, Christopher Davidge.
 At the time, Christie's and Sotheby's controlled 90% of the world's market for fine furniture, fine art and exquisite jewelry.

-In a plea bargain arrangement, prosecutors offered to keep her out of prison if she agreed to implicate Taubman.
-She did, and thereafter Taubman was convicted in a jury trial of price fixing.
+In a plea bargain arrangement, prosecutors offered to keep Brooks out of prison if she agreed to implicate Taubman.
+She did, and Taubman was later convicted of price fixing in a jury trial.
 He was fined $7.5 million (USD) and imprisoned for ten months in 2002 for antitrust violations.
 Taubman was released in 2003, and continued to insist on his innocence.